jsummers/gobmp/readme.md

 Status
 ------

+The decoder supports almost all types of BMP images.

 The images written by the encoder will be 1, 4, 8, or 24-bit uncompressed images.
-There are no plans to support other image types.

-The decoder supports most uncompressed BMP images.
-I plan to update it to support nearly all BMP image formats.

 License